fischjer4/Kernel/Slob-Best-Fit/README.md

 14. *make -j4 all*

-15. Use the \textit{screen} command to create two split-screens.
+15. Use the *screen* command to create two split-screens.
 9. Use screen command to create to split screens
 10. In both screen make sure to source the enviornment variable (_environment-setup-i586-poky-linux_)
 	1. __(screen 1)__